edimc2000/OOP_A3/README.md

-This README.md file was created with - GitHub Copilot AI assistance.
-The remaining code was developed without AI support, except where explicitly indicated in the code comments.
+_This README.md file was created with assistance from AI - GitHub Copilot.
+The remaining code was developed without AI support, except where explicitly indicated in the code comments._

 # Payroll App (Inheritance & Polymorphism)